russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 How many pages is Bad Blood: Secrets and Lies in a Silicon Valley Startup and when was it published?

-Who is the author of Bad Blood: Secrets and Lies in a Silicon Valley Startup?
+What lessons can entrepreneurs learn from Bad Blood: Secrets and Lies in a Silicon Valley Startup?